Kelvin returns for his second season as Head Coach.

 Hello Typhoons!
-I am looking forward to a fun season.
-While it will be my first time coaching the Typhoons, I previously coached High School and USA Swimming club programs for 15 years on a full-time basis.
+I am looking forward to another fun season.
+I’ve previously coached High School and USA Swimming club programs for more than 15 years on a full-time basis.
 During that time, I administered and coached programs that provided opportunities for new swimmers to national championship qualifiers.

 While I have been fortunate to train swimmers and coach in some of the best facilities in the country, my favorite coaching moments come from my High School and community-based programs where a wide-range of individual goals can be achieved on the way to making a fun team environment.